 Intermediate proficiency in Spanish or Portuguese

-The Curriculum in Latin American Studies is divided into two concentrations that are further divided into sequences as outlined below:
+The Curriculum in Latin American Studies is divided into sequences:

 Culture and Literature

 To ensure depth in a single discipline of Latin American Studies, four of the ten courses required for the major must be selected from one of the sequences.
 To ensure breadth of exposure to other areas of Latin American Studies, two courses must be selected from each of the other three sequences.
 Several special topic courses including, LTAM 101, LTAM 390 and LTAM 697 may count toward any sequence.

 In addition to the 10 required courses, each major must complete a course through fifth semester-level or higher (or its equivalent) in Spanish or Portuguese.
 While this is a minimum requirement, majors are encouraged to work toward advanced proficiency in both Spanish and Portuguese.
 Several courses in Spanish and Portuguese will satisfy this requirement while also fulfilling General Education requirements.
 Please note that courses in translation will not satisfy this requirement.

 The Languages across the Curriculum (LAC) Program offers LAC course options (independent seminars, discussion sections, combined discussion sections, and research components) in numerous languages including Spanish.
 LAC sections are a good way to hone skills for those already at intermediate to advanced level proficiency.
 Learn more.

 An Independent Study course may be a special research project, directed study on a specific topic or theme, a service-learning or experiential education activity that allows you to focus on a subject that is not currently offered in the regular curriculum.
 Learn more.